IamJackReed/JackReed/_posts/2017-10-20-conflict-caused-by-behavioural-diversity.md

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">There are many models that can be used to identify behaviour and personality types, organisations as well as some agile teams, often utilise these models for recruitment, team member/employee evaluations, and even for further career development purposes.
 Some of the most commonly used models include:
 ### MBTI Myer-Briggs Type Indicator
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 MBTI is definitely one of the most popular personality assessments.
-Created by 'Katherine Briggs' and daughter 'Isabel Myers'.
+Created by '_Katherine Briggs_' and daughter '_Isabel Myers_'.
 It's based on Carl Jung's idea that people understood the world through: sensation, intuition, feeling and thinking.
 ### DISC Assessment
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
-This one is based on the ideas of 'William Marston' and 'Walter Clarke', it evaluates behaviour.
+This one is based on the ideas of '_William Marston_' and '_Walter Clarke_', it evaluates behaviour.
 Identifying the traits of: dominance, inducement, submission, and compliance.
 ### Holtzman Inkblot Technique
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 Assesses the personalities with the use of ink blots, and specific criteria such as: rejection, reaction time, place, and space.